-The bladder has two main functions: to store urine and then to empty urine when it is full.
-In order for this process to be successful, the nerves and the muscles of the urinary tract work together.
+The bladder has two main functions: To store urine and then to empty urine when it is full.
+For this process to be successful, the nerves and the muscles of the urinary tract must work together.
 Nerves carry messages from the bladder to the brain and from the brain to the muscles of the bladder and sphincter (the “hold on” muscle between the bladder and the urethra).
 These messages tell the bladder muscle to relax or contract.
 In a neurogenic bladder, the nerves that are supposed to carry these messages do not work properly so the bladder is not able to store or empty urine effectively.

 In children a neurogenic bladder may be related to a birth defect or it may be acquired as the result of a different problem.
 The following are some of the most common causes of neurogenic bladder: